 Common programs you need in rehab treatment include:

-Finally, if you suffer addiction to scopolamine, you need a quality scopolamine addiction treatment program, such as Crestview Recovery.
+If you suffer addiction to scopolamine, you need a quality scopolamine addiction treatment program, such as Crestview Recovery.
 In Portland, Oregon, adults from all over the Pacific Northwest achieve lasting sobriety at Crestview Recovery.
 This program also helps you break free of dangerous scopolamine side effects and gives you a real chance for a better life.
-Call Crestview Recovery now at 866-262-0531 to learn more about available programs.
+Call Crestview Recovery now at 866.262.0531 to learn more about available programs.